-April through September – Mines closed October, November, December and January.
+April through mid-September – Mines closed October, November, December, and January.

-THE LEBANON SILVER MINE AND GOLD PANNING TOUR:
+THE LEBANON SILVER MINE TOUR WITH GOLD PANNING!:

 Enhance your train ride with an optional walking tour of the Lebanon Silver Mine, located at the halfway point on the railroad.
 The tour takes you 500 feet into a mine tunnel bored in the 1870s.
 Your guide will point out rich veins of silver and tell you about early-day mining.
 The temperature inside the mine is a constant 44 degrees Fahrenheit, so bring a jacket or buy one in our well-stocked gift stores.
-The tour also includes visits to the manager’s office, and the miners’ change room.
-Guests also pan for gold, and can take home everything they find!
+The tour also includes panning for gold and you get to keep the gold you find!

-CANCELLED FOR 2020-THE EVERETT GOLD PANNING & SILVER MINE TOUR:
+TBD FOR 2021-THE EVERETT GOLD PANNING & SILVER MINE TOUR: